367718/camp/chiaki/README.md

 The `List` struct provides access to `ListEntry` elements via the "iter" method.

 On construction, a file with the specified name and the "ck" extension will be loaded from the directory where the executable resides.
-Symlinks will not be followed.
+Symlinks are not supported.

 ## API